Part 4: Using Computers to Determine Type 2 Treatment

 Let’s say we’ve got 60 different type 2 diabetes medicines to choose from, and we know that we typically pick 1 to 5 of them in combination for treatment regimens with our patients.
 We need a way to generate combinations of 1 to 5 medicines out of 60, i.e., all the different ways to choose regimens with 1 medicine out of 60; the ways to choose 2 medicines out of 60; up to choosing 5 medicines.

-The good news is that mathematicians have been studying exactly this problem for at least a thousand years, in a field called Combinatorics.
+The good news is that mathematicians have been studying this problem precisely for at least a thousand years, in a field called Combinatorics.
 When electronic computers became widely available around the middle of the 20th century, computer scientists translated this knowledge into procedures that run very fast on modern computers.
 Today you can find the combined wisdom of history’s best mathematicians and computer scientists on Amazon for under $15 (some of it available free online).
 These techniques are simple to implement on even the cheapest laptop computer.

 Rating HbA1c Control, Affordability, and Other Factors